-‘A light exists in spring’ is one of the nearly 1,800 poems written by Emily Dickinson.
+‘A Light Exists in Spring’ is one of the nearly 1,800 poems written by Emily Dickinson.
 It was published along with her other poems published posthumously in 1890 in the volume Poems by Emily Dickinson.
 She was a famous American poet who lived during the 1800s but only 10 of her poems are known to have been published in her lifetime.
-‘A light exists in spring’ is about the light in spring that illuminates its surroundings.
-Though this poem is about nature, it has a deep religious connotation that science cannot explain.
 Along with Walt Whitman Dickinson is generally recognized as one of the two leading 19th-century American poets.

 Explore A Light exists in Spring